MEMORY SUPPORT & HEALTH

 The good news is, the latest research shows that the earlier theories of the medical community about Alzheimers and dementia have proven untrue.
 In fact, there are many ways to curb its progression through various forms of treatment.

 There’s much to know about the disease.
 And, most importantly, much to learn about the best options for yourself or a loved one—in order to find the right mix of care and therapies for the best outcome.

 While many people avoid telling their friends and family because they feel embarrassed, it is important to reach out for support.
 Similar to attitudes about cancer long ago, memory challenges must become mainstream and understood for better outcomes for patients and their families.
 This has sparked the growth of many groups and resources designed to support the caregivers and individual.

 Skyline is at the forefront of memory care.

-At Skyline we’re taking memory loss on full steam ahead by planning new care models based on the latest research.
+At Skyline, we’re taking memory loss on full steam ahead by planning new care models based on the latest research.
+To learn more about our Memory Support click here.
 You may be in the early stages of research or actively looking for a residence.
 Either way, we invite you to explore these resources.

 - Assisted Living Federation of America (ALFA)

 - National Institute on Aging